|

 ||||||||

-awarenes?
-(1987).
-Focus on inner conflicts and reluctance against treatment of black patients.
+and disbelief in any possible improvement."
+Focus on inner conflicts and reluctance against treatment of black clients.
 My department focused on Prevention, Innovation and Research and did not treat patients.
-Whereas coworkers in the treatment departments preferred treatment of intrapsychic conflicts, my department stressed the necessity to focus on the world in which the patient lives, for example on discrimination of women and black people, identity crises of immigrants and trauma (Post Traumamatic Stress Disorder, PTSD).
-On the basis of research it developed prevention and treatment programs for women, elderly and coloured patients.
+Whereas colleagues in the treatment departments preferred treatment of intrapsychic conflicts with little regard for the social context in which complaints can develop, my department stressed the necessity to focus on the world in which the client lives, for example on discrimination of women and black people, identity crises of immigrants and trauma (Post Traumamatic Stress Disorder, PTSD).
+On the basis of research it developed prevention and treatment programs for women, elderly and coloured clients.
 Around 1992 50% of the inhabitants in Amsterdam Southeast was black.
 Superior and inferior.
 As everywhere in the Dutch outpatient mental health care focus on inner psychological conflicts had a high status, not only in de Psychotherapy Departments (aimed at growth and insight) but also in the Social-Psychiatric Departments (aimed at concrete social problems).
-Most therapists were reluctant to treat patients with social problems, trauma, black patients and refugees.
-They preferred to treat young, white, well educated patients with vague complaints.
+Most therapists were reluctant to treat clients with social problems, trauma, black clients and refugees.
+They preferred to treat young, white, well educated clients with vague complaints.
 My department was - as similar departments in the Dutch outpatient mental health care - considered inferior.
-See also quote from an interview in Dutch with a university professor Prevention who speaks of contempt for the Prevention, Innovation and Research Departments.
+Personality

 disorder instead of trauma.
 In the Dutch outpatient mental health care